Ugly Twins: Combined HHS + DKA (a Feline Case Study)

 • Hypernatremia -> contraction alkalosis (+)

-2. Chloride effect = mid-normal Cl – corrected Cl = 112.5 – 107 = +5.5
+2. Chloride effect = Cl [mid-normal] – Cl [corrected] = 112.5 – 107 = +5.5 (alkalotic effect)

-Corrected Cl = Cl measured x Na mid-normal/Na measured = 114 x (149.5/159) = 107
+Cl [corrected] = Cl [measured] x Na [mid-normal]/Na [measured] = 114 x (149.5/159) = 107

-• Cl- and HCO3 are reciprocally linked
+• Cl- and HCO3 are reciprocally linked; when chloride goes down, HCO3 goes up and vice versa

 • Hyperchloremia leads to acidosis